Interpretable sensitivity analysis for the Baron-Kenny approach to mediation with unmeasured confounding: Sensitivity analysis for the Baron--Kenny approach with a single unmeasured confounder

 With unmeasured confounding, Figure \ref{fg::DAG-mediation-confounding} illustrates how the causal relationship is confounded by $u$.
 We consider the population least squares regressions

-and the true direct effect is $\theta_1$ and the true indirect effect is $\beta_1\theta_3$ or $\gamma_1-\theta_1$ based on \eqref{eq::ols-long-short} and \eqref{eq::baron-kenny-long-short1}.
+and the true direct effect is $\theta_1$ and the true indirect effect is $\theta_3^{\T} \beta_1$ or $\gamma_1-\theta_1$ based on \eqref{eq::ols-long-short} and \eqref{eq::multi-med-long-short1}.

 Our central goal is to develop a sensitivity analysis method for both the direct and indirect effects using the $R$ parameterization.
-The equivalence of the product method and the difference method leads to the equivalence of corresponding sensitivity analysis.
-We focus on the product method in the main paper and relegate the corresponding discussion of the difference method to Section \ref{sec::difference} of the Supplementary Material.
+The equivalence of the product method and the difference method leads to the equivalence of the corresponding sensitivity analysis.
+We focus on the product method in our discussion due to its simplicity.